K4resz/hassio-addons/meter_reader/README.md

 # Meter Reader

-Put a webcam in front of your utility meter and OCR.space sends the reading over MQTT to a MQTT server of your choice.
+Put a webcam in front of your utility meter and OCR.space sends the reading over MQTT to a MQTT server/broker of your choice.

-note: if you restart the addon you will need to update the baseline value.

-## Config
+## Configuration

 upd_interval: value in seconds to be used as interval between data refreshes.